chenzx921020/MoEQuant/Tables_for_R4_ZiDj.md

 | | Quarot+GPTQ|4.03|7.67|68.50|27.60|57.92|84.22|64.08|30.60|41.07|53.42|
 | | MoEQuant<sup>++</sup>  |    4.12         |  7.34    | 69.60|  32.15    |  61.79| 84.98 |   64.05   |  33.60     |  42.95 |   55.58      |
 ---
-Table R2: Time Cost Comparison of GPTQ and MoEQuant, for EBSS, we implement it on GPU A800, enabling the simultaneous generation of multiple batches of data
+**Table R2: Time Cost Comparison of GPTQ and MoEQuant, for EBSS, we implement it on GPU A800, enabling the simultaneous generation of multiple batches of data.**

 | Model            | Method   | Time Cost |
 | ---------------- | -------- | --------- |